Business Fronting Loans

 Provide the answer in the request body.

-POST /v1/businesses/{business_id}/identifications/{business_identification_id}/legal_identification/questions/{question_id}/answersClick here to view the full API reference.
+[Click here to view the full API reference](/api-reference/identity/identifications/#tag/Business-identifications/paths/~1v1~1businesses~1%7Bbusiness_id%7D~1identifications~1%7Bbusiness_identification_id%7D~1legal_identification~1questions~1%7Bquestion_id%7D~1answers/post).

 Call this method to update the legal identification and mark it as ready to resume the identification process after adding all answers and documents.
-This endpoint changes the legal_identification_status from information_required to pending.
+This endpoint changes the `legal_identification_status` from `information_required` to `pending`.

 **Request URL**

-PATCH /v1/businesses/{business_id}/identifications/{id}/legal_identification/mark_as_readyClick here to view the full API reference.
+[Click here to view the full API reference](/api-reference/identity/identifications/#tag/Business-identifications/paths/~1v1~1businesses~1%7Bbusiness_id%7D~1identifications~1%7Bbusiness_identification_id%7D~1legal_identification~1mark_as_ready/patch).

 Solaris conducts risk screening on the business.
 Results are returned in the **GET business** resource.

-- Status: The application status changes to
+* **Status:** The application status changes to `cdd_pending` during checks.

 See the [Customer Due Diligence guide](/guides/kyc/cdd/#cdd-for-b2b-lending-features).